rmnavr/fpmx/docs/cheetsheet.md

 log(...)
     log(x, [base=math.e])
     Return the logarithm of x to the given base.

-    If the base is not specified, returns the natural logarithm (base e) of x.
+    If the base not specified, returns the natural logarithm (base e) of x.
 ```

 ## ln